BaisycCoin/bsycInstall/Windows_Wallet-Linux_VPS_MN-Complete.md

 ###  [Firewall](https://github.com/grnt4v/guides/tree/master/scripts/firewall)

-ips uses tcp port 22331 IN and OUT, nothing else.
+bsyc uses tcp port 22331 IN and OUT, nothing else.
 You also need http(s) OUT to be able to update your system and 22 IN to be able to connect using ssh.

 So the only open ports on your vps should be IN: 22331 and OUT: 22331 80 443